wangdingkang/3DUNET-NeuronPreprocessing/README.md

 CUDA_VISIBLE_DEVICES=0
 ```
 to force using single GPU.

-More details please refer to the ReadMe text in the original repository.
+For more details, please refer to the ReadMe text in the original repository.